MSaadArshad/app/README.md

 The API code is in server/index.js.\
 The Frontend Application code is in client/src/App.js.

+Run `npm i` to install the required dependencies.

 To run the API server call `npm start` in the root directory which spins up a local server at port 3001.\
 The endpoints can be accessed at [http://localhost:3001](http://localhost:3001) with the correct authentication token.